chaidiscovery/chai-lab/examples/msas/README.md

 This file format offers several advantages over standard `.a3m` files:
 - Alignments that come from different databases can be contained in a single file without losing track of which alignment came from where.
 Note, however, that all rows in this file are assumed to be associated with the same (indicated) query sequence.
-- Allows flexible, easy specification of how sequences across different chains ought to be paired up.
+- Allows flexible specification of how sequences across different chains ought to be paired up.

 See the following for a toy example of what this table might look like: